colorjs/color-space/README.md

 ## Credits

-Thanks to all who contribute color science, from researchers, scientists and color theorists to specifiers, implementors, developers and of course users.
+Thanks to all who contribute to color science – researchers, scientists, color theorists, specifiers, implementors, developers, and of course users.

 ## Similar